 - a) The individual's first and last name.
 If you are claiming an exemption for a stillborn child and the child was not named, enter "stillborn child" in place of a name. - b) The individual's social security number.
-If you are claiming an exemption for a stillborn child, enter the certificate number from the certificate of birth resulting in stillbirth. - c) For those individuals age 65 or over: - check box C1 if you paid more than one-fourth of the cost of keeping this person in an Arizona nursing care institution, an Arizona residential care institution, or an Arizona assisted living facility.
-Your cost must be more than \$800 during the taxable year; - check box C2 if you paid more than \$800 for either Arizona home health care or other medical costs for the person during the taxable year. - (d) check this box if claiming an exemptions for a stillborn child.
+If you are claiming an exemption for a stillborn child, enter the certificate number from the certificate of birth resulting in stillbirth. - c) For those individuals age 65 or over: - Check box C1 if you paid more than one-fourth of the cost of keeping this person in an Arizona nursing care institution, an Arizona residential care institution, or an Arizona assisted living facility.
+Your cost must be more than \$800 during the taxable year;

+• Check box C2 if you paid more than \$800 for either Arizona home health care or other medical costs for the person during the taxable year.